google/WebFundamentals/src/content/en/fundamentals/media/manipulating/cheatsheet.md

 ### DASH/webm with Shaka Packager

-Not all steps are possible with Shaka Packager.
+Not all steps are possible with Shaka Packager, so I'll use ffmpeg when I need to.

 1. Convert the file type and codec.